Last month, my mother entered the advanced stages of dementia with a flourish.

 “Wait," she says incredulously.
 "Do you think Ma lifted the garage door, backed the car out, got out, pulled the garage door down, got back in the car, and then drove away?
 This is a woman who can’t figure out how to make herself a peanut butter sandwich!”

 We consider the improbability of it all, and simultaneously reconsider whether she may have actually shoveled 25 tons of wet snow a few years back.

 As Care Coordinator and Big Sister, I hatch a plan.
 What’s my mother’s most familiar, routine route traveled by car?

 She’s been going to the Thrift Shop to volunteer, every Tuesday afternoon for ten years.
-Even though she’s had a caregiver drive her there for the past five, it was one of the last places we let her drive herself, and this route might still maintain a rut in her brain.
+Even though she’s had a caregiver drive her there for the past five--and for the past two, the caregiver has stayed to supervise-- it was one of the last places we let her drive herself, and this route might still maintain a rut in her brain.
 So I call them first.

 “Um, this might sound strange, but have you seen my mother today?
 She’s driven off in the car, and we wonder if she might’ve turned up there.
 And could you also check the parking lot?”

 My next option is non-emergency police.
 When I explain that my demented mother has absconded with the family car, unsupervised, they transfer me to the sheriff's dispatcher.

 “Is this where I report a missing person with dementia?”

 “Yup.
 This is the place.
 It happens all the time.”

 This nonchalance is reassuring.
 We aren’t the only family so irresponsible and clueless as to lose Grandma.